-Would you like to rid yourself of the non-compete agreement that can allow your employer to prevent you from taking a new job in your field?
+Want to get rid of the non-compete agreement that can prevent you from taking a new job?

 EARN’s innovative approach enables groups of as few as two non-supervisory employees with a “community of interest” to negotiate with their employer to eliminate their non-competes under the protection of the National Labor Relations Act (NLRA).